magento/knowledge-base/src/troubleshooting/general/paypal-payflow-pro-active-carding-activity.md

 >![info]
 >
->For additional information, see PayPal’s KB [Adobe has contacted me about my Payflow Pro integration.
+>For additional information, see PayPal’s KB ["Adobe has contacted me about my Payflow Pro integration.
 What do I need to do?”](https://www.paypal.com/us/smarthelp/article/ts2242).

 **PayPal Payflow Merchant Support Details**